1922 United States Senate elections in Pennsylvania

-The 1922 United States Senate elections in Pennsylvania was held on November 7.
+The 1922 United States Senate elections in Pennsylvania were held on November 7.
 Incumbent Republican U.S. Senator David A. Reed, who was appointed in August 1922 to fill the vacancy created by the death of William E. Crow, was elected both to complete the remainder of Crow's term, ending in March 1923, and to a full six-year term in his own right, beginning upon the expiration of Crow's term.

 Background

 Incumbent United States Senator Philander C. Knox, who was elected in 1916 for a term set to expire in 1923, died on October 12, 1921.
 Governor of Pennsylvania William Cameron Sproul appointed State Senator William E. Crow to fill the vacant seat until a successor could be duly elected.
 The special election to complete Knox's term was scheduled for November 7, 1922, simultaneous with the general election to the next term.

 Primary elections were held on May 16.
 Crow was not a candidate in the primary election and died himself on August 2, 1922.
 Sproul appointed David A. Reed, who by then had been nominated by the Republican Party for both elections, to complete the unexpired term pending the results of the special election.